Signed in as:

 4. Reinforces comprehension through patterns

 These books are designed for repeated reading, skill reinforcement, exposure to cultures, independent reading, and flexible classroom use.
 Some have bilingual elements and reflect a wide range of cultures.
-While meant as curricula you can get Free Lesson Plans too.

 Multicultural early readers help children: